qtecsolution/coaching-management/README.md

-# Coaching Management System - Project Setup Guide
+# Coaching MS - Empowering Education with Seamless Management

 ## Overview

-Welcome to the setup guide for the **Coaching Management System**.
+Welcome to the setup guide for the **Coaching MS**.
 This document provides comprehensive steps to install, configure, and run the project in your local environment, using both Docker and a native setup.
 Follow these instructions to ensure proper configuration.

 ## Features